KMJK: Top 40 KXXR and KISF

-On February 4, 1993, after 24 hours of stunting with a loop of "Kiss" by Prince, the station changed call letters and monikers to KISF, "Kiss 107.3".
-After KBEQ's unannounced flip to Country later that month, KISF was the only Top 40 station in the market until KMXV flipped from AC to Top 40 in March 1994.
-KMXV also had a signal that covered the entire Kansas City metro.
-Despite the station's coverage area being mainly east of Kansas City, KISF still received decent ratings.
+On February 4, 1993, after 24 hours of stunting with a loop of "Kiss" by Prince, the station changed call letters to KISF, and rebranded as "Kiss 107.3".
+After KBEQ's unannounced flip to Country later that month, KISF became the only Top 40 station in the Kansas City market.
+That changed when KMXV flipped from hot adult contemporary to Top 40 in March 1994.
+In addition, KMXV had a signal that covered the entire Kansas City metro.
+Despite KISF lacking full-market coverage, the station still received decent ratings.

-Modern rock era
+Modern rock

-During the mid-1990s, alternative rock was becoming the popular sound of the decade, as the Top 40 format was entering a period of decline.
-Deciding to follow the trend, and to compete against KLZR, KISF started evolving towards modern rock with a lean on 1980s new wave in late 1994, with the shift complete by January 1995, including a slight name change to "107.3 Kiss FM" (and would later rebrand as simply "107.3").
-The station initially had trouble gaining an audience, largely because the station hung on to remnants of its former format, including imaging and presentation.
+During the mid-1990s, alternative rock was becoming the popular sound of the decade, while the Top 40 format was entering a period of decline.
+Management decided to follow the trend and compete against Lawrence, Kansas-based KLZR, which was seeing success with the format.
+KISF started evolving towards modern rock with a lean on 1980s new wave in late 1994, with the shift complete by January 1995, including a slight name change to "107.3 Kiss FM."
+(The station would later rebrand as simply "107.3".)

+With the new format, the station initially had trouble gaining an audience, due in part because the station hung on to remnants of its former format, including imaging and presentation.
 In addition, the station shifted through several morning shows.
 Due to US Radio's financing balloon bank note becoming due, Henry was forced to sell his 49-station empire, with KISF being bought by Metropolitan Radio Group in April 1996.
 Syncom bought the station in May 1997.

-The station rebranded as "107.3 The X" on March 16, 1997, and took the new calls KCCX on June 25 of that year.
+The station rebranded as "107.3 The X" on March 16, 1997, and took the new call sign KCCX on June 25 of that year.
 Classic rock station KCFX nearly threatened to sue the station because the call letters were too similar.
 To remedy this, the call letters were changed to KNRX on March 1, 1998.
 During this time, the station started leaning towards the active rock route by playing harder-edged rock acts, in order to compete with KQRC.
-The station's airstaff included Kansas City-native Mancow Muller in morning drive, Jason Justice, "The Morning (and later on, Afternoon) Headrush" w/ Jay and Sammye, and Roach and Sumo (with The Fonz) hosting "The Midnight Moshpit", as well as carrying "Off the Beaten Track" featuring a freeform format on Friday (and later, Sunday) nights, "Resurrection Sunday" and the syndicated "Out of Order Countdown" with Jed the Fish on weekends.
+The station's airstaff during this period included Kansas City-native Mancow Muller syndicated from Chicago (who began airing in mornings on March 14, 1997).
+Other DJs included Jason Justice, "The Morning (and later, Afternoon) Headrush" with Jay Charles and Sammye Phelps, and Roach and Sumo (with The Fonz) hosting "The Midnight Moshpit".
+Specialty programming included "Off the Beaten Track" featuring a freeform format on Friday (and later, Sunday) nights, "Resurrection Sunday" and the syndicated "Out of Order Countdown" with Jed the Fish on weekends.

-Despite being Kansas City's only modern rock outlet (especially during a time when the format was very popular nationwide), the station's ratings were only modest during this time, usually in the mid 2 shares (12+), most likely because of the station's signal issues and poor management.
-By the fall of 1997, the station's ratings plummeted to 15th place with a 1.5 share (12+).
-Mancow's show would later be dropped in Fall of 1998.
+Likely because of the station's signal issues, and being one of two modern rock stations covering the Kansas City market, in addition to KLZR, the station's ratings were only modest during this time, usually in the mid-2 shares (12+).
+By the Fall of 1997, the station's ratings plummeted to 15th place with a 1.5 share (12+).
+Mancow's show was dropped on November 20, 1998.